blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/001-spo-guide.md

 description: SPO Guide for Dingo Pools.
 ---

-# Dingo
+# Dingo Node

-## This guide will walk you through the steps needed to set up a test pool on the Preview network.
+## This guide walks you through the steps required to set up a test pool on the Preview network using the Dingo Node.

-⚠️ Dingo Node is a work in progress and is currently under heavy development, as such Dingo Block production is currently recommend for testnets only.
+⚠️ The Dingo Node is a work in progress and is currently under heavy development, as such Dingo Block production is currently recommended for testnets only.

-> 📝 Note: See Release Notes to see the recommendeded Network Compatibility chart.
+> 📝 Note: See the Release Notes to see the recommended Network Compatibility chart.
 >
 > ### Recommended Network Compatibility ⚠️
 >